Kizaki

 • compares your source schema to the latest committed snapshot

-• fails closed if your source has moved ahead in a schema-affecting way and you have not generated the migration that explains that drift
+• fails closed if your source has moved ahead in a schema-affecting way without a migration to explain that drift

-That means local development is fast, but the project still converges through committed migration history rather than through hidden machine-local schema state.
+Local development is fast, but the project converges through committed migration history, not through hidden machine-local schema state.

 $ kizaki dev